Bull, Cow and Calf

-Bull, Cow and Calf are a cluster of islands on the south coast of the Avalon Peninsula on the Island of Newfoundland in the province of Newfoundland and Labrador.
-These islands are at approximately the same latitude and constitute the most southern islands of the province.
+Bull, Cow and Calf are a cluster of islands on the south coast of the Avalon Peninsula of the island of Newfoundland in the province of Newfoundland and Labrador.
+These islands are at approximately the same latitude, and constitute the most southern islands of the province.
 Conversely, the most northerly island is North Star Island.

 These three islands are a cluster of number of islands and rocky crags that lie 3.1 km southwest of Point Lance.
-The largest of these "Cow" measures 145 m by 85 m.
+The largest of these, Cow, measures 145 m by 85 m.